 In June 2016, the Eugene City Council approved an ordinance making the downtown Park Blocks and other open spaces eligible for up to $5.2 million of urban renewal funding for improvements.
 Before allocating funding, the Council asked to hear from the community about their vision for what’s best for downtown parks and open spaces and what improvements are most important to them.

 In their report, "Placemaking in Eugene," the team from PPS incorporated the ideas, concerns and comments from the public engagement completed in 2016, and turned that into a vision for downtown.
 They made a general recommendation for bold action, specifically involving a three-pronged approach of: safety and social services; activation (particularly with attractive events for families); and physical improvements.

-Their work includes detail recommendations for each of the four public spaces (Park Blocks, Broadway Plaza / Kesey Square, the Library Plaza, and Plaza at the Hult Center), as well as a strategy for downtown management.
+Their work includes detail recommendations for each of the four public spaces (Park Blocks, Kesey Square, the Library Plaza, and Plaza at the Hult Center), as well as a strategy for downtown management.

 Or read it online with Issuu.